This easy & delicious shortcrust pastry can serve as the base for savory pies & tarts, and it's a great way to use sourdough starter discard!

 - Transfer the dough to the pan you're using.
 Ease the crust into the pan, pressing up on the sides and leaving the dough overhanging the rim.

 - Continuing: Save the dough scraps to repair the crust later if needed.
-Prick the bottom all over with a fork.
+Prick the bottom of the crust all over with a fork.

 - Bake the crust with the foil on for 20 minutes.
 At this point the crust is par-baked.